 Preparing for World Maths Day

-So what was her secret to winning the world’s largest online maths competition fourteen years ago?
+So what was her secret to winning the world’s largest online maths competition more than a decade ago?

 She nailed it down to three things – focusing on your best scores, accuracy and having fun.